jina-ai/examples/advanced-vector-search/README.md

 </p>

-In this demo, we use Jina to build a vector search engine that finds the closest vector in the database to a query.
-We will use the Facebook AI Similarity Search, ([FAISS](https://github.com/facebookresearch/faiss)), which is a library for efficient similarity search and clustering of dense vectors.
+In this demo, we use Jina to build a vector search engine that finds the closest vector in the database to a query

 This example uses [ANN_SIFT10K](http://corpus-texmex.irisa.fr/), which is a dataset comprised of three vector sets:

 - 10K index
 - 100 vectors query